 - Result of Tiger census 2018 may get further delayed and can be out around June 2019 after the formation of the new government.” officials said”

-census held in different parts of the world in the recent years, there are approximately 3890 Tigers left in the world.
+Nobody can tell the exact number of tigers left in the world.
+But, as per the census held in different parts of the world in recent years, there are approximately 3890 Tigers left in the world.
 Out of these 3890, a healthy population of Royal Bengal Tigers lives in India, Bangladesh, Nepal and a few other Asian counties.

-|Andhra Pradesh (including Telangana)||68|
+|Andhra Pradesh (including Telangana)||74|

-How many tiger reserves are there in India?
+How many Tiger Reserves are there in India?

 There are 50 Tiger Reserves in India.
 The oldest tiger reserve is Corbett Tiger Reserve which was declared in the year 1973 under ‘Project Tiger‘, Whereas Kamlang Tiger Reserve is the newest Tiger Reserve of India declared in the year 2018.

-DOWNLOAD the complete list of Tiger Reserves in PDF format with the core area, buffer area and total area updated till 2019.
+DOWNLOAD the complete list of Tiger Reserves in India PDF format with the core area, buffer area and total area updated till 2019.